m4xyz/Garden-of-Blender-Creation-Kit/README.md

  Also, exceeding a total length of somewhat over ~240 characters in the path of any subfolder of the template-folder, will leed to a crash of the program.
 So consider placing the template-folder somewhere where there are not much subfolders involved (for example \Documents).

  # Installing
+  1. Download the latest release.
+  2. Unzip the folder.
-  Run the 'setup.exe' and just start 'Garden of Blender Creation Kit' as you would start any other program.
+  3. Run the 'setup.exe'
+  4. Start 'Garden of Blender Creation Kit' as you would start any other program.

+ Windows will try to protect you by warning you, that this software my cause damage to your computer.